madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ```

 Our substitutions are simpler than those that are used in λ-calculus.
 A Haskell
-tuple `(x,c)` represents the substituion `[c/x]`.
-Here, `x` is always a variable
+tuple `(x,c)` represents the substitution `[c/x]` meaning we replace `c` for
-and `c` is always a constant (symbol).
-The variable restriction is usual; it is
+`x`.
+Here, `x` is always a variable and `c` is always a constant (symbol).
+The
-just not reflected in the type.
-The constant restriction, however, is not.
+variable restriction is usual; it is just not reflected in the type.
+The
-Datalog doesn't have function symbols and as we'll see substituting a variable
+constant restriction, however, is not.
+Datalog doesn't have function symbols and
-is anywhere in the evaluation.
-Like the variable restriction, the constant
+substituting a variable is not necessary for its evaluation.
+Like the variable
-restriction is also not reflected in the type.
+restriction, the constant restriction is also not reflected in the type.

+Applying a substitution to an atom or a variable (potentially) makes it _ground_
+that is it replaces the variable with a constant.

 We can also define the only constant that will be used in the evaluator: the
 empty substitution.